Vishnu44d/SRRMS/README.md

-This is initial setup of project
+This is initial setup of project.
+Testing...